Vaccines For Asthma

 Airway irritability: People with asthma have sensitive airways that tend to overreact and narrow when they come into contact with even slight triggers.

 Taking care of asthma doesn’t just mean looking after your lungs it means keeping your whole body in check.
 One of the easiest ways to protect your overall health and avoid damaging and deadly diseases is vaccination.
 Vaccines are especially important for people with chronic conditions (like asthma) who may have a harder time fighting illnesses.
-Also, regularly using corticosteroids for asthma may slightly weaken the immune system, but research on this potential risk has had mixed results.
+Also, regularly using corticosteroids vaccines for asthma may slightly weaken the immune system, but research on this potential risk has had mixed results.
 Either way, it’s a good idea to protect yourself with these vaccines.

 Vaccines To Protect Your Lungs